yutannihilation/savvy/book/src/altrep.md

 # ALTREP

 You can implement an ALTREP class using savvy.

+## Disclaimer

-Note that, this feature is very experimental, so it's possible that the interface will be significantly changed or even removed in future.
+* This feature is very experimental, so it's possible that the interface will be significantly changed or even removed in future.

+* The current API might be a bit oversimplified.
+For example, you cannot stop the vector is materialized (i.e., allocated as a normal `SEXP` and put into the `data2` slot of the ALTREP object).

+## Using ALTREP

-Savvy provides the following traits for ALTREP.
+Savvy currently provides only the following traits for ALTREP.
+The other ALTREPs like `ALTLIST` are not supported.

 * `AltInteger`
 * `AltReap`